 Types of Superannuation Contributions and Caps

 Contributions made to an Australian super fund are divided into two types: Concessional (pre-tax) or Non-Concessional (after-tax).
 Both are subject to specific contribution limits or caps - usually of an annual nature, but sometimes multi-annual.
-The Tables below summarise these two types of contribution and the current applicable caps and some significant changes which took effect from July 1, 2017 and July 1, 2018.
+The Tables below summarise these two types of contribution and the current applicable caps and some significant changes which have taken place in recent years.

-The most significant change was to place a cap of $1.6M, which increased to 1.7M on July 1, 2021, on the amount of total funds which can be held in pension phase account and fund an income stream which attracts no tax.
-This is called the Transfer Balance Cap.
+The most significant change was to place a cap of $1.6M, which subsequently increased to $1.7M on July 1, 2021 and then $1.9M from July 1, 2023, on the amount of total funds which can be held in pension phase account and fund an income stream which attracts no tax.
+This is called the Transfer Balance Cap (TBC).

 Concessional Contributions - In Summary